SirRunner/SirRunner-Modding-Tools/terrain_detailer/README.md

 Additionally, textures 26, 27, 30, 31 must be snow covered mountains, and 61 - 64 must be non-snowy mountains.

 ### Usage
  - Input file must be an image.
-I would recommend a .bmp (have not encountered any problems with .bmp files)
+I would recommend a .bmp (have not encountered any problems with 24 bit .bmp files)
  - **Required** you must change the input file variable (line 7)
  - **Optional** you can change the output file and folder variables (lines 13 and 14); **Required** if you changed your installation location
  - Outputs a detailed terrain to the specified file